thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

  - Start creating a new notification.
 In the "New notification" window (in the "Recipients" field) click the "Create new" button;
  - Enter the name of the notification recipients;
- - Next, select one of the three types of recipients: platform users, Microsoft Teams and Slack entities;
+ - Select one of the three types of recipients: platform users, Microsoft Teams or Slack entities;
- - From the "User filter" list, select who you want to send messages or notifications to;
+ - In the "User Filter" list, select who you want to send notifications to;
  - Click "Add".

 {% include images-gallery.html imageCollection="notification-center-recipients-2" %}

-###### Platform users
+##### Platform users

 There are several user filters that help you to define a recipient group.
 The scope of the filter depends on the role of the user that creates the recipient group.